 Consumer spending at Office Depot is usually highest in August

-Office Depot has historically seen a spike in consumer spending in August, corresponding with the back-to-school season.
+Office Depot (NASDAQ: ODP) has historically seen a spike in consumer spending in August, corresponding with the back-to-school season.
 For example, August accounted for 13 percent of annual sales at Office Depot in 2019 and 12 percent of annual sales in 2020.
 Consumer sales also tend to increase in January, which may be due to demand for more school supplies at the start of a new semester.
 Office Depot also experiences a slight uptick in March sales.

 Consumer spending at Office Depot increased 25 percent year-over-year in March 2020, likely driven by the shift to working from home during the onset of COVID-19 as well as schools transitioning to remote instruction.
 While many school districts continued to teach remotely or in a hybrid format in the 2020-2021 school year, August 2020 sales at Office Depot remained consistent with the prior year.
 It is worth noting that Bloomberg Second Measure’s transaction data only captures consumer spending and excludes B2B spending.